Andrew-D-Breadeater/ArcadeArchive/README.md

 ![Backend](https://img.shields.io/badge/backend-flask%20(planned)-lightgrey)
 ![License](https://img.shields.io/badge/license-MIT-green)

-> **:warning: WORK IN PROGRESS :warning:**
->  This repository currently contains the **interface**.
-The site is fully functional and connected to backend, but has no games.
-The project is not yet in a playable state.

 A web-based collection of classic arcade games built with Python, Flask, and vanilla JavaScript.
 This is an educational project focused on demonstrating a full-stack web application from the ground up.

 ![Screenshot of ArcadeArchive Game Lobby](/DesignDocuments/DocImages/frontpageScreenshot.png)